d4niee/NodeBot/README.md

 ### `npm install`

-after that you have to edit the <b>configuration.json</b> file directly in the root folder.
+after that you have to edit the <b>"configuration.json"</b> file directly in the root folder.
 Change the following to lines to your client id and token.

 ###
     "token": "TOKEN HERE",
     "clientId": "CLIENT ID HERE",

-you can find the id and token of your bot on the discord developer portal (https://discord.com/developers/applications)
+you can find the id and token of your bot on the discord developer portal <br>(https://discord.com/developers/applications)

 ## Available Scripts

 In the project root directory, you can run following scripts:

+### `npm run deploy`

+This bot uses the newwest feature of discord.js called "slash commands".
+Because of that we need to register the files in the ./commands folder as valid commands.

 ### `npm run start`

 Runs the app in the normal mode.\
+this script combines the normal launch and the deploy of commands.
 Changes in the code will have no effect until the client is restarted.

 ### `npm run dev`